The New Zealand situation…

 - Police If you require immediate help - you are afraid for your safety and or for those around you and or someone has been assaulted, phone 111 the emergency number for the Police.
 If you are in danger but can't talk see here how to phone the Police without talking to them.

 Many services are available in the community to help those who are impacted by family violence.
 These services include:

 - Women’s Refuge New Zealand’s largest nation-wide organisation that supports and helps women and children experiencing family violence.
 Their vision is for all women and children in Aotearoa to live free from domestic and family violence.

 - The National Network of Stopping Violence Services (NZ) Is a federation of community agencies offering men's violence and abuse prevention programmes, support and education programmes for women who have experienced domestic violence, programmes for youth and community education on domestic violence prevention.

-- Shine Part of Presbyterian Support and a leading specialist domestic abuse service provider.
+- Shine.
+Part of Presbyterian Support Northern and a leading specialist domestic abuse service provider in Auckland.

 - Jigsaw Is a network of community-based agencies advocating for children and supporting families.
 The agencies provide parenting support, services for children and a national child abuse hotline.

 - Relationship Services Deliver a wide range of counselling, mediation and education services in 70 communities throughout New Zealand and a wide range of online services.